 TFN supports projects that aim to achieve social change: they have the potential to enable enduring positive transformation for individuals, communities, society and/or the environment over the long term.
 To see examples of previously funded projects, please visit our website.

-· TFN does not support organisations which involve the promotion of any specific religion or are affiliated to any political party.
+· TFN does not support organisations which involve the promotion of any specific religion or political party.

-· Organisations do not have to be a registered charity but must be a registered not-for-profit with charitable aims (ie social enterprise, CIO, CIC are all fine, as long as they are non-profit or the profit is reinvested.
-This should be clearly stated within the organisation's governing documents).
+· Organisations do not have to be a registered charity but must be a registered not-for-profit with clearly stated charitable aims.

 · For our regional events, TFN will only accept applications from projects which work in the local area or have their national or international office based in that region.

 Organisations already funded by TFN may re-apply after at least one year’s gap.
-If a project is not successful at the Selection Panel it may be resubmitted, but only once in a 12 month period.
-Projects which have received funding from TFN on multiple occasions may find it more difficult to secure further funding - if you would like to discuss your options before completing your application please contact firstname.lastname@example.org.
+If a project is not successful at the Selection Panel it may be resubmitted..
+Projects which have received funding from TFN on multiple occasions may find it more difficult to secure further funding - if you would like to discuss your options before completing your application please contact email@example.com.

 What is the role of the sponsor?